Raiondesu/eventhoven/README.md

     [
       // Notice the default event handler from the event-map (ctx, e: KeyboardEvent) => {},
+      // second element is an internal function,
-      () => {}
+      // the implementation of which is not relevant here () => {}
     ]
   ],